jnozzi/cocoadev.com/markdown/NSViewsAndMouseClicks.md

 ----

- In your subviews, implement General/self superview] mouseDown:event];
+ In your subviews, implement self superview] mouseDown:event];

 ----

 Also, the event passed into     mouseDown: will not have a type of     [[NSLeftMouseUp.
-It will probably have a type of     General/NSLeftMouseDown.
+It will probably have a type of     NSLeftMouseDown.

 ----

 Oops, thanks for the catch.
-I would implement the     General/self superview] mouseDown:event]; for each subview, but I'd have to do a lot of subclassing of those, too.
+I would implement the     self superview] mouseDown:event]; for each subview, but I'd have to do a lot of subclassing of those, too.
 What about putting a see-through [[NSView subclass instance on the top and ordering everything below it, and then using this topmost view for click stuff?